EMI licence in the Netherlands — the DNB application

 - Outsourcing register with the Article 30 DORA clauses for ICT

-- Conduct framework — complaint-handling, marketing-communications, fees
+- Conduct framework — complaints, marketing communications, fee transparency

 - Shareholder structure — direct and indirect, with declarations of no objection for qualifying holdings

-5. DNB’s Fintech Office
+5. DNB’s pre-application engagement

-7. Geschiktheid and Betrouwbaarheid
+7. Geschiktheid and betrouwbaarheid

 8. Realistic timing

-9. What switches on at grant
+10. What switches on at grant

 - DNB statistical reporting (BSI, MIR where applicable)